Blosc/bcolz/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.21.0
+ Announcing C-Blosc 1.14.3
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-This is a maintenance release.
-Vendored lz4 and zstd codecs have been updated to 1.9.3 and 1.4.8 respectively.

-Also, this should be the first release that is officially providing binary libraries via the Python wheels in its sibling project python-blosc.
-Thanks to Jeff Hammerbacher for his generous donation to make this happen.
+The main change for this release is that the pthreads library is not needed on any Windows build anymore.
+Thanks to Steven G. Johnson.
+Also, the internal Zstd sources have been updated to 1.3.4; expect an important performance boost (can be up to 10%, specially for low compression levels).

 For more info, please see the release notes in: